Can Someone Be

 - The purpose of the text in Acts is not to teach how a believer receives the

 Holy Spirit or even to teach about the Holy Spirit.
 It's purpose is to teach that

 all people, Jew, Gentile, and even Samaritans can be saved.
 On the other hand,

 the verses quoted above (from 1 Corinthians, Ephesians and Romans), that make

 it clear we receive the Holy Spirit the moment we are saved, are teaching about

 the Holy Spirit.

 - The time period recorded in the book of Acts was a unique

 of erroneous Jewish beliefs and traditions, one of which was that only Jews were

 What is seen in Acts are people from each of the three major people

 groups; Jews, Gentiles, and Samaritans, becoming Christians and receiving the

 same signs of the Holy Spirit.
 This is a one-time occurrence for each people group.

 The Samaritans in particular were hated by the Jews, and every Jew knew that God

 also hated the Samaritans.
 But, just as the Jews (at Pentecost) and the Gentiles

 manifestations, so do the Samaritans in Acts chapter 8.
 These physical signs were

 necessary so that doubters (and there were many) would have no reason to exclude

 anybody from the saving grace of our Lord Jesus Christ.

 the Holy Spirit appeared only once for each people group, and were not repeated.

 God had demonstrated that all people... every tongue and tribe... could become

 one of His children.

-Scripture plainly states that all believers receive the Holy Spirit
+Scripture plainly states that all believers receive

-the indwelling of the Holy Spirit in three cases (actually four, there
+delaying the indwelling of the Holy Spirit in three cases (actually four, there

 was a fourth people group that encompassed all others not in the first three groups)

 as a special case at the beginning of the church age.
 Thus, all believers have

-the fruit of the Spirit from the moment they
+the fruit of the Spirit from the moment they are saved.

-What about Acts 8:12?
+about Acts 8:12?